khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 > 	`REPEATABLE READ` solves the problems that `READ UNCOMMITTED` allows.
 It guarantees that any rows a transaction reads will "look the same" in subsequent reads within the same transaction, but in theory it still allows another tricky problem: `phantom reads`.
 Simply put, a phantom read can happen when you select some range of rows, another transaction inserts a new row into the range, and then you select the same range again; you will then see the new "phantom" row.
 InnoDB and Falcon solve the phantom read problem with `multiversion concurrency control`, which we explain later.

 **Note** : `REPEATABLE READ` is MySQL's default transaction isolation level.

+**_SERIALIZABLE_**

+>	The highest level of isolation, `SERIALIZABLE`, solves the phantom read problem by forcing transactions to be ordered so that they can't possibly conflict.
+In a nutshell, `SERIALIZABLE` places a lock on every row it reads.
+At this level, a lot of timeouts and lock contention may occur.
+We've rarely seen people use this isolation level, but your application's needs may force you to accept the decreased concurrency in favor of the data stability that results.